Melell/Animation-Engine/cs562_miguel.echeverria/README_4.txt

 - There is an imgui window that allows you to tweak the speed of the camera
 - V: Reset the camera

-Spherical Camera controls(only for Blending_1D demo):
+Spherical Camera controls(only for BLENDING_1D demo):
-- Right Stick: Move camera around player
+- NEW, IMPORTANT: Right Stick: Move camera around player

 Other controls:
 - Ctrl + R: Reset the scene (delete all nodes except root)
 - Ctrl + Q: Quit the application
-- Left Stick: Move player (for Blending_1D and Blending_2D demos)
+- NEW, IMPORTANT: Left Stick: Move player (for BLENDING_1D and BLENDING_2D demos)
-- Right Trigger: Sprint (for Blending_1D demo)
+- NEW, IMPORTANT: Right Trigger: Sprint (for BLENDING_1D demo)

 Note:
-- NEW, IMPORTANT: The ik solver has the following status: Success(green), failure(red), processing(yellow/orange), and idle(purple).
-  The ik chain will be displayed in the color corresponding to the solver's current status.
-However, since all the iterations are being done on the same frame, processing status will not be visible at the moment.
-Also, idle will only be visible when loading the demo, because the rest of the times it will always show the last status (success or failure).
-- NEW, IMPORTANT: You can also change the maximum allowed error and the maximum allowed iterations of each solver method, in the
-  "CHAIN ROOT", component gui.

 - If you want to add multiple models, you can create multiple objects in the scene with "ModelInstance" component.
-- The Blending_1D scene is a directional movement demo (controller required).
+- NEW, IMPORTANT: The BLENDING_1D scene is a directional movement demo (controller required).
-- The Blending_2D scene is a targeted movement demo (controller required, although camera is fixed).
+- NEW, IMPORTANT: The BLENDING_2D scene is a targeted movement demo (controller required, although camera is fixed).
-- The Blending_1D_Editor scene is a similar demo as Blending_1D, but without the player controller, so that you can test out the 1d blend tree editor. (also uses the editor camera)
+- NEW, IMPORTANT: The BLENDING_1D_EDITOR scene is a similar demo as BLENDING_1D, but without the player controller, so that you can test out the 1d blend tree editor. (also uses the editor camera)
-- The Blending_2D_Editor scene is a similar demo as Blending_2D, but without the player controller, so that you can test out the 2d blend tree editor. (also uses the editor camera)
+- NEW, IMPORTANT: The BLENDING_2D_EDITOR scene is a similar demo as BLENDING_2D, but without the player controller, so that you can test out the 2d blend tree editor. (also uses the editor camera)
-- When loading one of the demos, always open the AnimationReference component gui of the model root node (named "X-BOT" in the demos), so that you can view all the options, or the parameter changing when the stick is moved.
+- NEW, IMPORTANT: When loading one of the demos, always open the AnimationReference component gui of the model root node (named "X-BOT" in the demos), so that you can view all the options, or the parameter changing when the stick is moved.